 Best case scenario?
 The Bills somehow turn him into a Brad Smith-type gadget player/receiver.
 Pretty long odds against that happening, though.
 Most likely this is just a favor from his old coach and a way to fill one of the 90 roster spots Buffalo needs to fill before camp.

-Topics: Josh Nesbitt
+Tags: Josh Nesbitt